Rick Rubin, Kanye West, and Anthony Kilhoffer in the control room

 cuts a deal

-Slang Music Group, the company founded by Chicago House Pioneer Vince Lawrence, has signed four-time Grammy-winning producer Anthony Kilhoffer for commercial representation.
+Slang Music Group, the company founded by Black entrepreneur and Chicago House Pioneer Vince Lawrence, has signed four-time Grammy-winning producer Anthony Kilhoffer for commercial representation.

-The move elevates the studio to a level of expertise, talent, and wisdom that is matched by few, if any, in the country.
+The move elevates the studio to a level of expertise, talent, wisdom and diversity that is matched by few, if any, in the country.
 It also extends the Slang focus far beyond the boundaries of music.

 “Cultural relevancy and honest engagement is really what’s important to us,” says Lawrence.
 “We want our work to speak as part of a greater conversation.
-Our team is growing by helping artists, agencies, and brands work together authentically.”
+Our team is growing by helping artists, agencies, and brands connect authentically”

-Kilhoffer also served on the mix team for the iconic Watch The Throne album featuring West and Jay Z, and on the pop side he finished Iggy Izalea’s chart-topping hit “Fancy.”
+Kilhoffer also served on the mix team for the iconic Watch The Throne album featuring West and Jay Z, and on the pop side he is the final mix engineer responsible for Iggy Izalea’s chart-topping hit “Fancy”

 Slang Music Group packed thousands of easily licensed instrumental tracks and songs into a digital layout that operates like a record store.
 Vince Lawrence along with teammates Jere McAlister and Jim Marcus have created Slang Music Vault, moderately priced and officially launched in October.